 According to the IRS, “the Earned Income Tax Credit (EITC) is a tax credit for certain people who work and don't earn high incomes.
 A tax credit usually means more money in your pocket; the EITC can reduce the amount of tax you owe and you may also get a refund.”
-Most families with children who earn less than $50,000 may qualify for EITC.
+Most families with children who earn less than $53,000 may qualify for EITC.
 Thresholds for couples without children and for single individuals are lower.
 Self-employed tax payers and members of the military are also accommodated as long as the income requirements are met.

-The location of the VITA program is the College of Business Administration Building, Room Back of 102.
+The location of our main VITA program is the College of Business Administration Building, Room 106.

-VITA services are offered from 9:00 a.m. to 3:00 p.m. on Saturdays during the tax season, beginning January 31 and ending April 11.
+VITA services are offered from 9 a.m. to 5 p.m. on Saturdays during the tax season, beginning January 31 and ending April 11.

 VITA services are available by appointment and to walk-ins.
 Priority will be given to persons with appointments.
 To make an appointment, visit the VITA registration page.

-In order to assure effective service, the last appointment for all dates will be taken at 2 p.m.
+To assure effective service, the last appointment for all dates will be taken at 4 p.m.